limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 Your first goal is to abuse the services on the machine to gain unauthorized shell access.
 Your ultimate goal is to read a text file in the `root` user's home directory (`/root/flag.txt`).

 ### Information Gathering
-I always start with a `nmap` scan to establish the services available in the host.
+Let's start with a `nmap` scan to establish the services available in the host.

 ```
 # nmap -n -v -Pn -p- -A --reason -oN nmap.txt 192.168.30.128